Your trusted contact

 In the event that there are concerns about the health, wellbeing or welfare of a student who is under 18 years old, the University is always obliged to contact the student's parent or guardian.

-Any decision to get in touch with your emergency contact or to share personal information without your consent would be taken by the Head of Student Wellbeing and Inclusivity (or their nominee), or the Head of Campus Safety and Security (or their nominee), and we would inform you of this, unless to do so would increase the risk of harm to you or another person.
+Any decision to get in touch with your trusted contact or to share personal information without your consent would be taken by the Head of Student Wellbeing and Inclusivity (or their nominee), or the Head of Campus Safety and Security (or their nominee), and we would inform you of this, unless to do so would increase the risk of harm to you or another person.

-Whenever we share personal information about a student with their emergency contact, we keep a record of the justification for this decision, the nature of the information shared, with whom, and the time and date of the disclosure.
+Whenever we share personal information about a student with their trusted contact, we keep a record of the justification for this decision, the nature of the information shared, with whom, and the time and date of the disclosure.

 Two woman talking at a helpdesk